 - Startup SaaS companies should not expect to pocket the lion’s share of their revenue from their first year of operations.
 Surveys say that 92 percent of first-year revenue is spent on the acquisition of new customers.

-- More than ever, SaaS businesses are investing in professional marketing services.
+- More than ever, SaaS businesses are investing in professional marketing services such as digital PR link building.
 Why?
 A recent study done by DDD showed that companies who take the lead in their industry get as many as 8 times more visitors than do fast followers.

 Why Do Companies Switch to SaaS?